hpc-carpentry/hpc-chapel/episodes/05-loops.md

 To compute the current temperature of an element of `temp`, we need to add all the surrounding elements in `past_temp`, and divide the result by 4.
 And, essentially, we need to repeat this process for all the elements of `temp`, or, in other words, we need to *iterate* over the elements of `temp`.
-When it comes to iterate over a given number of elements, the **_for-loop_** is what we want to use.
+When it comes to iterating over a given number of elements, the **_for-loop_** is what we want to use.
 The for-loop has the following general
 syntax: